 Today I want to focus on product cost and how it is related to product lifecycle records.
 While I explained to you the importance of setting product records, managing documents, parts, bills of materials, and change tracking, I didn’t manage the last important thing product cost.
 Everything starts and ends with product cost.
 If you cannot predict and manage it, the odds are your product will go bankrupt even before you manufacture it.

 How to get cost assessment done

 Components you are buying from suppliers are representing only part of your product cost assessment.
-You should take into account discounts at volume and other aspects of cost management in variety of supply chain scenarios.
+You should take into account discounts at volume and other aspects of cost management in a variety of supply chain scenarios.

-The anatomy of bill of material breakdown
+The anatomy of the bill of material breakdown

-Modern products such as smart phones, electronic gadgets and other small devices are combined of mechanical parts, plastics, PCBs and software.
+Modern products such as smartphones, electronic gadgets, and other small devices are combined of mechanical parts, plastics, PCBs, and software.

 The diversity of multidisciplinary data creates a high level of data management complexity.
-In case you are managing product data using spreadsheets, you need to establish an appropriate sections for different BOM elements.
+In case you are managing product data using spreadsheets, you need to establish an appropriate section for different BOM elements.
 PDM / PLM tools can help you to establish product data records in a better way and manage change processes.

 In addition to managing parts, it is essential to include absolutely EVERYTHING you can think about influencing your product cost.
 It is packaging, service components, transportation services, etc. Missed parts in the bill of materials can cost you a fortune when you won’t be able to ship it to your customers.